BenLand100/benland/content/post/2021-10-31 The Beginnings of a Low Frequency RF Receiver Using a MicroZed FPGA.md

 I'll probably try out several ADCs to digitize the amplified RF signal from the analog front end, but I'll start with a [AD7822BNZ](https://www.analog.com/media/en/technical-documentation/data-sheets/AD7822_7825_7829.pdf), an 8 bit, 2 mega sample per second (MSPS) ADC in a convenient DIP package with a parallel output bus.
 A 2 MHz sample rate should give a sufficient number of samples per cycle of the 60 kHz signal, though 8 bit precision could be better.
 Low precision is driven by the choice of a parallel output bus, which is a matter of convenience.
-Every 500 ns, a conversion is finished, and the 8 bit value representing the voltage is placed on this bus, making it pretty simple to read into an ADC by just connecting each output to an input pin.
+Every 500 ns, a conversion is finished, and the 8 bit value representing the voltage is placed on this bus, making it pretty simple to read into an FPGA by just connecting each output to an input pin.
 Fancier ADCs will have serial busses that run faster than the digitization rate to clock out the converted bits, to avoid having to dedicate dozens+ of IO pins to receiving the data.

 The easiest operating mode for this ADC is to hold the `conv` signal high, and briefly lower it to trigger a conversion every 500 ns.
 The `eoc` (end of conversion) will swing low when the conversion is complete.
-The documentation suggested trying this `eoc` signal to the pins for `cs` (channel select) and `rd` (read) if the ADC is being used stand-alone, such that the data appears out the output bus automatically when the conversion is completed.
+The documentation suggested connecting this `eoc` signal to the pins for `cs` (channel select) and `rd` (read) if the ADC is being used stand-alone, such that the data appears out the output bus automatically when the conversion is completed.
 A device (the FPGA in this project) can then latch the output data on the rising edge of `eoc`.
 Some Verilog to do this follows, which includes a reset period to let the voltage references within the ADC stabilize, and a `ready` flag each for each clock sample that represents a new output value.
 ```verilog